Bon Jovi Cancels Tour, Band Wants Fans To Use Refunded Money To Pay Bills

 “So sad but extremely necessary!
 Stay at home, keep safe,” remarked one Instagram follower.

 “Thank you for canceling instead of postponing…many of us do indeed need a refund!
-“I’ll Be There For You” when you return,” said one fan, quoting the title of a famous Bon Jovi song.
+‘I’ll Be There For You’ when you return,” said one fan, quoting the title of a famous Bon Jovi song.

 “I am bummed out but this was absolutely the right call.
 I love how you prioritize your fans,” remarked a third social media user.